← Recipes

 Cook Time: 20 mins + marinade time

 A sort of teriyaki-style dish (garlic/ginger not traditional) that is pretty easy to improvise with.
-The measurments are rough - just try to keep the ratio equal.
+The measurements are rough - just try to keep the ratio equal.

 Ingredients